Tanja-Franke/church-website/README.md

 ### **Navbar**

-The website's navbar is your gateway to seamless navigation and effortless exploration of all  community has to offer.
-Designed with user convenience in mind, our navbar provides intuitive access to key sections of the website, including Home, Traits, Care, Gallery, and Contact.
+The website's navbar is like a map for users to navigate through the website .
+It should be designed for users to conviently and effortlessly find what they are looking for.
+This website´s navbar provides intuitive access to key sections of the website, including Home, About, Prayer Request.
 | Desktop | Mobile |
 |-------------------|-------------------|
 |<img src="assets/images/navbar_desktop.PNG" alt="navbar screenshot for desktop"/>|<img src="assets/images/unfolded_navbar_iphone14.png" alt="navbar screenshot for mobile"/>|

 ### **Hero Section**

 The "Hero" section of the Way, the Truth and the Life Church website features a prominent hero-image and a textbox.
-It includes a visually engaging image of the Bible and a cross, which immediately gives visitors' clue that it is a christian website.
+It includes a visually engaging image of the Bible and a cross, which immediately gives visitors a hint that it is a christian website.
 This section supports the name of the church by the bible verse indicated in the textbox.
 | Desktop | Mobile |
 |-------------------|-------------------|
 |<img src="assets/images/hero_desktop.PNG" alt="hero section screenshot for desktop"/>|<img src="assets/images/hero_iphone14.png" alt="hero section screenshot for mobile"/>|